ckester23/CS-422-Project-1/docs/SDS/source/software_modules.rst

 To further show how this module interacts with other modules the following dynamic model further specifies the module's interactions with the other components of the system.

 .. figure:: images/Web_UI_dynamic.png
-   :width: 80%
+   :width: 50%

    Dynamic Model of Web Interface

-The rationale behind this design for the web interface is primarily familiarity.
-The separate page with a navigation bar model for web pages is familiar to most internet users, making navigation and searching intuitive.
+The rationale behind the design decisions for the web interface is primarily familiarity.
+Separate pages with a navigation bar to link them is familiar to most Internet users, making navigation and comprehension intuitive.
+Our reasoning with the technologies we choose was that our team had familiarity with Angular and Angular provided us with all the functionality we needed.

 The reason we favored this design over others is that it provided the most straight forward user interface.
-More complicated and detailed user interfaces could definitely being created, but with our design users are only provided with what they need.
+More complicated and detailed user interfaces could be created, but with our design users are only provided with what they need.
 This simplifies user documentation, increases loading speeds, and optimizes efficiency for users.

 This module can be divided into five sub-modules which are listed below.